 Sarah Louise Davis

-- Sarah Louise Davis was born circa 1835 in New York possibly Batavia, Genesee County.
+- Sarah Louise Davis was born on 26 April 1832 in Batavia, Genesee County, New York.

 - The following appeared on 16 April 1862 in The Tri-Weekly Telegraph:

 Ed.
 Telegraph--I beg to acknowledge the receipt of the following articles, contributed for the Hempstead Hospital, by the ladies of Danville and Waverly, through Mrs. Major Green Wood, of Danville, Montgomery county: